 The food sector is one of the main causes of global warming, specifically the consumption of meat.
 Going vegan could all be a solution, but we should all do it within about 10 years, which is when the point of no return according to the IPCC is set.
 In other words, we're done for.
 Or not.

-In Europe, some organizations have been created that promote the innovation of cellular agriculture also on a political level: among them the organization End The Slaughter Age.
-I talk about it with the President, the activist for Animal and Environmental Rights Nicolas Micheletti.
+In Europe, some organizations have been created that promote the innovation of cellular agriculture also on a political level: among these the organization End The Slaughter Age.
+I talk about it with the President, the animal and environmental rights activist Nicolas Micheletti.

 Hi Nicolas, how did this idea come about?

 HI!
 A few years ago I started following a vegan diet after watching the documentary Cowspiracy, produced by Leonardo DiCaprio.
 Devastating.
 From there I also immediately started doing street activism.
 Very soon, however, I realized that most people will never want to give up meat consumption.
 So, in 2016, I decided to throw myself head and foot into the cause of cellular agriculture and cultured meat, the only solution that can please everyone and save the planet and animals.